prof-tejera/react-getting-started/README.md

 Components are at the heart of React.
 It's the equivalent of the arrival of objects to object-oriented programming, giving us the ability to encapsulate business logic, structure, styling in a single reusable unit.

+## Are React Components Web Components?

+In short, no. In long, no. When HTML started we had a very limited set of tags (divs, spans, etc).
+As the web grew, we started needing more complex elements like tabls, inputs, video.
+Developers started to combine all these tags to create even more complex custom elements using JS and CSS.
+However, in the browser, these rendered as standard elements, which could potentially class with the overall document.
+For example, a selector from the main document could target a part of the custom component and modify its behavior.
+Web Components provides an API to avoid this, by encapsulating the component entirely and preventing conflics with the parent document.
+Previously you could find this type of behavior in iframes.
+This also provides reusability as the definition of the component is done once but they can be reused as many times as needed in the document.

+React Components are NOT web components.
+In the browser, React components end up rendering with the tags used in its definition (divs, spans, even web components).
+This means we do not have any type of encapsulation of our React components.
+This is, nothing prevents a script from using a selector that targets a part of our React component and modifying it.
+There are ways to reduce the probability of this problem but not to totally prevent it.
+However, React components CAN be reused and this is highly encouraged like objects are in OOP.

 In older versions of React, we would create our own components using a class that extends from `React.Component`:

 ```jsx